 The term Blackness resists definition.
 It eludes cognitive capture.
 Blackness is not a concept but it feels like one; it is not a descriptor, but it acts like one.
 I know a lot of terms operate like this, but blackness hits different.
 It dispossesses you.
 The moment you think you’ve understood it, blackness will rob you, leaving you bereft of your own resources.
 Thinking with La Marr Jurelle Bruce, I might say this: if there is anything to be said about blackness, it is that it is unruly.

 I cannot tell you what blackness is because blackness doesn’t follow the rules.

 I might try and tell you what blackness does, but that would also be futile—because blackness doesn’t follow the rules.

 (I should say, up front: I choose to leave “blackness” uncapitalized.
-I do this because I do not read blackness as a proper noun.
+I do this because—again, along with Bruce, I do not read blackness as a proper noun.
 For me—and I do mean for me—capitalizing blackness traps it within the realm of the “proper,” locking it down to fit a particular epistemic and grammatical formulation that would turn blackness into a substance.
 Others can, will, and should disagree.
 In fact, that disagreement speaks precisely to the unruliness of blackness—the unruliness that is blackness—that I’m trying to underscore in this essay.)